The Oldest House Museum Wedding Photography Guide

 Time Your Ceremony for Golden Hour

-The oak tree faces west, making late afternoon ceremonies ideal.
-Schedule your ceremony 1-2 hours before sunset for the best light filtering through the Spanish moss.
+The oak tree faces west, making late afternoon vows ideal.
+Schedule your I dos 1-2 hours before sunset for the best light filtering through the Spanish moss.

-This is a completely outdoor venue—plan for Florida weather.
+This is a completely open-air property—plan for Florida weather.
 Have a backup plan and consider the season.
 October-May offers the most comfortable temperatures.

 Work with the Architecture

-The coquina archways, pink walls, and historic details are your friends.
-We incorporate these unique elements throughout your gallery for a sense of place.
+The coquina archways, pink walls, and centuries-old details are your friends.
+We incorporate these unique elements throughout your gallery for a strong sense of place.

 Plan for the 9 PM Music Cutoff

 Amplified music must end by 9:00 PM.
-Plan your timeline accordingly—consider an earlier ceremony for a longer reception.
+Organize your timeline accordingly—consider an earlier start for a longer reception.

-The Oldest House Gardens and Llambias House offer different aesthetics.
-We move between both for variety in your photos.
+The main grounds and Llambias area offer different aesthetics.
+We move between both for variety in your images.

 Consider the Heat

-Summer weddings are beautiful but hot.
-Plan for shade during family photos, have fans or parasols for guests, and stay hydrated.
+Summer celebrations are beautiful but hot.
+Plan for shade during family portraits, have fans or parasols for attendees, and stay hydrated.

-Practical tips to help you plan your day at this historic garden venue:
+Practical tips to help you prepare for your occasion at this treasured property:

 Pricing & Packages